 It pares pine end-grain pretty well.
 I’m happy!

-Here is picture of another chisel handle I made not long after, also from pecan:
+Here is picture of two other chisel handles I made some time after, also from pecan: